 - 3 medium leeks, washed and sliced

 Like garlic and onion, leeks are a member of the allium family, but have their own distinct…

-- 2 medium potato, peeled and diced into small cubes
+- 2 medium potatoes, peeled and diced into small cubes

 The world's favourite root vegetable, the potato comes in innumerable varieties.
 A member of…